o-ran-sc/o-du-phy/docs/Transport-Layer-and-ORAN-Fronthaul-Protocol-Implementation_fh.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Common Radio Application Header is followed by the Application
-Header that is repeated for each Data Section |br|
-within the eCPRI message.
+Header that is repeated for each Data Section within the eCPRI message.
 The relevant section of xRAN packet is shown in color.

 .. image:: images/Data-Section-Application-Data-Header.jpg